Dan Campbell (singer): Other ventures

 Campbell helped produce British pop punk band Trash Boat's debut album, Nothing I Write You Can Change What You've Been Through (2016), and contributed a vocal feature to the track "Strangers".

 In 2018, Campbell and Ace Enders of The Early November announced Clear Eyes Fanzine, a "musical fanzine" dedicated to the TV show Friday Night Lights.
 Their first EP, Season One, Episodes 1-6 (2019) featured three songs by Campbell and three by Enders.

 Campbell was one artist selected for ReRed (2019), a cover album of Taylor Swift's 2012 LP Red.
 Campbell sang "All Too Well" on the Something Merry compilation.

 On February 12, 2021, Campbell released his debut solo single, "When I Face Into the Wind."

 Musical style

 Much of Campbell's work references religion, specifically the Catholic Church.
 He attended Catholic school as a child, but was born to non-religious parents, describing his father as a "full-board atheist" and his mother as "a non-practicing Catholic who doesn't think about it much and doesn't go to church."
 Campbell is critical of organized religion, saying in a 2011 interview with Alternative Press, "To me, there is no flaw in believing in God.
 If you want to believe in God, that's fine.
 Where I find a flaw is in being a part of this church that's basing itself off this convoluted text where you can't know everything, and it can't be 100 percent."

 Personal life

-Campbell and his wife Alison have two children together, Wyatt James Campbell, born April 9, 2019, and Jack August Campbell, born October 4, 2021.
+Campbell and his wife have two children together.